 Topics

-Metaphorically, Krypton keeps your ciphertext items in a special vault, with each item contained in their own deposit box; to gain access to a ciphertext item the vault must be open and the passcode key must be used to unlock the deposit box before you can discern the plaintext contents inside.
-In iOS the vault may be open or closed, while on macOS the vault opens upon Log In.
+Metaphorically, Krypton keeps your ciphertext items in a special vault, with each item contained in its own deposit box — to gain access to a ciphertext item the vault must be open, and to gain access its plaintext contents the passcode key must be used to unlock the deposit box.
+For macOS the vault opens upon Log In, while on iOS the vault may be open or closed.

-When the vault is open ciphertext items are displayed in alphabetical order, each represented by its name, creation date, size and one of these icons:
+When the vault is open previously encrypted ciphertext items are displayed in alphabetical order, each represented by its name, creation date, size and one of these icons:

-A vault document resides on your Macintosh; an iCloud Drive or Dropbox document resides on the cloud and must be downloaded to the vault before it can be decrypted.
+The icon describes the location of the ciphertext: a vault ciphertext document resides locally on your macOS or iOS device; an iCloud Drive or Dropbox ciphertext document resides on the cloud and must be downloaded to the vault before it can be decrypted.

-You can import items into Krypton's vault using the File / Add To Vault (⌘N) menu, dropping a single file/folder onto the App's icon or vault, or from iCloud Drive or Dropbox.
+You can import items into Krypton's vault using the File / Add To Vault (⌘N) menu, dropping files and/or folders onto the vault or the App's dock icon, or from iCloud Drive or Dropbox.

 Because your encrypted file is randomly re-written in-place, you must NOT interrupt the change process.
 Do not leave Krypton, do not lock your screen or power-off your Macintosh.
 Doing so will almost certainly lead to irrecoverable data loss.

-iCloud Drive support is controlled by macOS in System Preferences / Apple ID1 / iCloud Drive / Options.
-Dropbox support is controlled by Krypton in Krypton / Preferences.
+iCloud Drive support is controlled by macOS in System Settings... / Apple ID / iCloud Drive.
+Dropbox support is controlled by Krypton in Krypton / Settings....

 Krypton documents on iCloud Drive (or Dropbox) must first be imported before they can be decrypted and viewed.
 After touching Action and selecting Import From iCloud Drive (or Import From Dropbox)